s-0-p-h-i-a/s-0-p-h-i-a/README.md

-**👋 Hi, I’m @s-0-p-h-i-a**
+**Hi, I’m @s-0-p-h-i-a**
-- 👀 Interested in: maths, programming, logic, sensors, automotive systems
+- Interested in: maths, programming, logic, sensors, automotive systems
-- 📖 Maths and CS B.Sc. student specialising in microprocessors, logic and embedded systems
+- Maths and CS B.Sc. student specialising in microprocessors, logic and embedded systems
-- 🌱 Currently self-learning: C++, Arduino Uno
+- Currently self-learning: C++, Arduino Uno

 This profile contains:
 - Repos for C++ projects I create as part of my (re)learning process.
 New versions are added as I explore new topics or refine older code